 The goal of the Ped Shed blog is to be useful as a reference source as well as an opportunity for both writers and readers to learn about making walkable places.

 Ped Shed blog author:

 Laurence “L.J.”
-Aurbach is an independent editor, writer, and researcher specializing in urban planning, smart growth, and new urbanism topics.
+Aurbach is an independent writer and editor specializing in urban planning, smart growth, and new urbanism topics.
 He has been closely involved in the new urbanism and smart growth movements since 2000, working on a variety of topics including certification of projects, street networks, and green urbanism.
-He authored the TND Design Rating Standards (listed in the EPA compilation Smart Growth scorecards) and has evaluated over 1,000 neighborhood plans for the Town Paper’s TND project list.
+He wrote the TND Design Rating Standards (listed in the EPA compilation Smart Growth scorecards) and evaluated over 1,000 neighborhood plans for the Town Paper’s TND project list.
 He served on the review panel for the EPA’s Award for Smart Growth Achievement in 2005, 2007, and 2008.

 Archived home page:

 The Brickpave theme was created by Laurence Aurbach.
 Its framework is the Twenty Twelve theme by WordPress.org and it uses certain design elements from the “Connections” theme by Patricia Müller.

 This blog is powered by WordPress, an open source blogging platform.